-The following pam.conf(4) entries demonstrate the use of the pam_krb5_migrate.so.1 module:
+The following entries from pam.conf(4) demonstrate the use of the pam_krb5_migrate.so.1 module:

 login auth requisite pam_authtok_get.so.1 login auth required pam_dhkeys.so.1 login auth required pam_unix_cred.so.1 login auth sufficient pam_krb5.so.1 login auth requisite pam_unix_auth.so.1 login auth optional pam_krb5_migrate.so.1 expire_pw login auth required pam_dial_auth.so.1 other account requisite pam_roles.so.1 other account required pam_krb5.so.1 other account required pam_unix_account.so.1